-7 Conclusion
+7. Conclusion

-We initiated the study of online algorithms for the coloring problem Skyline.
+We initiated the study of online algorithms for the coloring problem SKYLINE.
 An immediate research direction is to extend the online algorithms for two cases: (i) each color can have an arbitrary capacity; and (ii) the cost of a color class is given by an arbitrary increasing function, i.e., for arbitrary λ .
 Another direction is to find a better competitive ratio for bounded length intervals.
 The other directions include determining if there is PTAS for the problem or whether the problem is APX-hard.

-For the variant Permutation, it is desirable to obtain a stronger complexity result by determining whether the problem of permuting the color classes stays NP-hard if the given color classes correspond to an overall optimal solution.
-One can also study offline approximation algorithms and online algorithms, and other objective functions.
+For the variant PERMUTATION, it is desirable to obtain a stronger complexity result by determining whether the problem of permuting the color classes stays NP-hard if the given color classes correspond to an overall optimal solution.
+It would be interesting to determine whether approximation ratio better than 2 can be achieved for PERMUTATION.
+One could also study online algorithms and other objective functions.